 I even have the October 1957 issue which I purchased at a newsstand on the way home from high school as a Freshman.
 For "35¢ the copy".
 Who would have ever thought that 50-plus years later I'd be giving it another look?

 The magazine was mostly b&w; only the cover and the centerfold were four-color printed.
 On the masthead, one David E. Davis, Jr. was listed as Advertising Manager.
 John R. Bond's 'Miscellaneous Ramblings' included news and photos of the new 1958 Edsel.
 And mention of the revised VW Beetle, now sporting a larger, non-oval window.
-(The first R&T issue I ever purchased was the April '57 issue which featured the steam-powered Paxton Phoenix on the cover.)
+(The first R&T I ever purchased was the April '57 issue which featured the steam-powered Paxton Phoenix on the cover.)

 Road tests in the September issue included a $3,889 Mercedes 219 4-door.
 (Cadillac pricing for a Rambler-sized car.)
 Equipped with a six-cylinder engine, four-on-the-tree and riding on a 108 inch wheelbase, the sedan did 0 to 60 mph in 15 seconds and the quarter-mile in 20.3.